-By Daniel Keller • August 19, 2014 Courtesy of Universal Audio.
-For those of us who toiled over faders back when the earth was still cooling, the concept of gain structure was fairly easy to grasp.
+By Daniel Keller • February 5, 2018 For those of us who toiled over faders back when the earth was still cooling, the concept of gain structure was fairly easy to grasp.
 Each separate box was a link in the audio chain, visibly connected via patch cables, and analog distortion was easy to hear and identify.
 In today’s all-digital, all-in-the-box world, it’s not that simple.
 Signal paths can be unconventional and convoluted, and digital distortion can be subtle and sneaky.
 But while the dawn of the DAW has fundamentally changed the way we make records, proper gain structure is no less critical to good recording.
 The user-friendly, forgiving design of computer audio programs can make it all too easy to overlook a poorly-thought-out signal chain, and the results can sneak up and bite you.
 Everything To Gain From its initial capture to its place in the final mix, a signal in a typical recording chain travels through a multitude of stages or devices.
-Each of these devices, whether “real” hardware or software plug-ins, needs to receive an optimal signal level at its input; not enough level can add noise, while too much can cause clipping and distortion.
-Keeping an eye on the input and output levels of every plug-in in the chain can ensure that each device’s output feeds a clean signal to the next device’s input.
-Other than channel inserts, most plug-ins’ input levels are controlled via the mixer’s effects send, as well as the plug-in’s own input level control.
+Each of these devices, whether “real” hardware or software plugins, needs to receive an optimal signal level at its input; not enough level can add noise, while too much can cause clipping and distortion.
+Keeping an eye on the input and output levels of every plugin in the chain can ensure that each device’s output feeds a clean signal to the next device’s input.
+Other than channel inserts, most plugins’ input levels are controlled via the mixer’s effects send, as well as the plugin’s own input level control.
 Matching the mixer’s send level with the plug-in’s input level is key to proper gain structure.
-Sending too low a level to the effects buss and then turning up the plug-in’s input level to compensate will result in a noisier signal.
-Conversely, sending too hot an effects send level and then turning down the plug-in’s input level will result in a distorted signal.
+Sending too low a level to the effects buss and then turning up the plugin’s input level to compensate will result in a noisier signal.
+Conversely, sending too hot an effects send level and then turning down the plugin’s input level will result in a distorted signal.
 Generally speaking, unity gain is the goal.
-With some exceptions (most notably compressors and other dynamics processors), a good rule of thumb when building your gain structure is to try and achieve the same peak level whether the plug-in is inserted into the signal chain or not.
+With some exceptions (most notably compressors and other dynamics processors), a good rule of thumb when building your gain structure is to try and achieve the same peak level whether the plugin is inserted into the signal chain or not.
 If your signal level is noticeably higher or lower when you bypass the device, it’s a good idea to examine your gain structure.
-Read the rest of this post 1 2 3 About Daniel Daniel Keller Chief Executive Officer, Get It In Writing Inc Daniel Keller is a musician, engineer and producer.
+If A Signal Clips In The Forest Clipping can be particularly problematic in the digital domain.
+Raise the input signal to an analog device, and distortion will gradually rise until it clips.
+Digital circuitry has no such safety zone–a single dB too high will take your signal from clean to clipped.
+Unlike analog clipping, this digital clipping can be difficult to hear, particularly when it’s just one element of a dynamic mix.
+If the clipping goes undetected, the digital information for that sound is permanently corrupted, even if the levels are brought back down later in the mix.
+Read the rest of this post 1 2 About Daniel Daniel Keller Chief Executive Officer, Get It In Writing Inc Daniel Keller is a musician, engineer and producer.
 Since 2002 he has been president and CEO of Get It In Writing, a public relations and marketing firm focused on audio and multimedia professionals and their toys.
 Despite being immersed in professional audio his entire adult life, he still refuses to grow up.
-Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Daniel Keller Engineer Mastering Plugins Processors Recording Software Techniques Universal Audio · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+Tagged with: Daniel Keller Engineer Mastering Plugins Processors Recording Software Techniques Universal Audio · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.